ChickenKatsu666/IST372/README.md

 # IST372
-Notes for CompTIA A+, Proeject and any additional help
+Notes for CompTIA A+, Project and any additional help